On the $p$-adic theory of local models: Introduction

 \subsection{Strategy of proof}

 The proofs of \Cref{SW_conjecture_intro} and \Cref{HK_conjecture_intro} are purely group-theoretic and do not rely on the classification of reductive groups over local fields.
 Our method is inspired by a conjecture of He--Pappas--Rapoport \cite[Conjecture 2.13]{HPR20} of which we prove a variant, see \Cref{thm_specialization_local_models}.
-Following a suggestion in \cite[Introduction]{Lou20}, we approach $\calM_{\calG,\mu}$ by studying its generic fiber, its special fiber and the specialization morphisms between them.
-The basic idea is that the data should characterize $\calM_{\calG,\mu}$, making the comparison with the to-be-constructed $\calM_{\calG,\mu}^{\on{sch}}$ possible.
+Following a suggestion in \cite[Introduction]{Lou20}, we approach $\calM_{\calG,\mu}$ by studying its associated \textit{specialization triple}, that is, its generic fiber, its special fiber and the specialization map between them.
+The basic idea is that $\calM_{\calG,\mu}$ should be uniquely determined by its specialization triple, making the comparison with the to-be-constructed $\calM_{\calG,\mu}^{\on{sch}}$ possible.
 Once there is enough progress towards \Cref{SW_conjecture_intro}, the proof of \Cref{HK_conjecture_intro} roughly follows the method from \cite{HR21}, and the reader is referred to \Cref{test_function_section} for details.
 Along the way, we address further questions and conjectures in the field, notably Zhu's conjecture \cite[Appendix B, Conjecture III]{Zhu17} on the geometry of deperfections of affine Schubert varieties in the Witt vector affine flag variety.